francesco-innocenti/francesco-innocenti.github.io/_posts/2024-11-16-Infinite-Widths-Part-I-Neural-Networks-as-Gaussian-Processes.md

 to vanish or explode as they move through network, which would in turn lead to vanishing and exploding gradients, respectively.

-In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference without training a neural network including uncertainty estimates.
-While far from being an accurate model of DNNs, these GPs have been found outperform trained fully connected networks at finite width.
+In addition, since an infinite-width DNN is a GP, one can perform exact Bayesian inference including uncertainty estimates without training a neural network.
+While far from being an accurate model of DNNs, these GPs have been found outperform trained fully connected networks at finite width [[2]](#2).

 In the next post of this series on the infinite-width limits of DNNs, we will look at what happens during training.